 If your processes require variable information to be printed out on the spot you will be limited to using pressure sensitive labels.
 As previously mentioned, there are a wide variety of pressure sensitive labels special engineered to endure all kinds of cryogenic conditions and testing processes so you should be able to find a trustworthy label no problem despite not having access to direct mark technology.
 You will just need to ensure you and your lab technicians are following best practices during application to maximize the lifespan and integrity of your sample identification.

 By asking your supplier the right questions, you will be able to choose the right cryo labels for your needs.
 When choosing cryo labels keep in mind the marking technology, print technology and your processes to make sure you are asking the right questions and finding the best solutions.
 Additionally, by following best practices with your labels you can ensure your sample integrity and improve efficiencies.
 Wondering where you can find reputable cryogenic labels?
-Check out our blog post outlining the top cryo label suppliers of 2020.
+Check out our blog post outlining the top cryo label suppliers.